 Despite his success, there are challenges and limitations that Zalucha and every other one-man shop must deal with in day-to-day business.
 Arguably, this is true for every size contractor, but it still doesn’t answer the question, “Is there room in the HVACR industry for the one-man shop?”
 Talking to other contractors from various sizes of business, the answer wasn’t as clear cut as expected.

-“There is always room for the one-man shop in the HVACR industry,” said Aaron York Sr., founder of Aaron York’s Quality Air in Indianapolis.
+YES AND NO“There is always room for the one-man shop in the HVACR industry,” said Aaron York Sr., founder of Aaron York’s Quality Air in Indianapolis.
 “But there is never room for the one-man rip-off artist.”

 That is a consensus among customers and contractors alike.
 Reputable one-man shops and larger contracting companies agree; fly-by-night operations aren’t acceptable.
 What they often don’t agree on is the role that the one-man shop should play or if they are capable of keeping up with demand.